blbadger/blbadger.github.io/autoencoder-representation.md

 Considering approximate non-invertiblity once again, the distributions $p(a_n \vert f(a))$ are typically not uniform and are indeed  difficult to express exactly.
 The exact nature of each distribution is irrelevant, however, as we can apply the central limit theorem to $f_m(a)$ because it is the sum of many independent variables.

 This is significant because the central limit theorem states that addition of many independent distributions (of any identity) tends towards a Gaussian distribution.
 Therefore the addition of any set of distributions of possible values of $p(a_1)$ tends towards the Gausian distribution as $n \to \infty$.

+One note on the preceeding argument: it may at first seem absurd to suppose that $A_1, A_2, A_3, ..., A_n$ are independent random variables because if one chooses a certain value for the first element of $a_1 = A_1$ then there is no reason to suppose that this does not limit the possibilities for choosing subsequent values $a_2, a_3, ..., a_n$.
+But this does not mean that random variables $A_1, A_2, A_3, ..., A_n$ are dependent because the choosing of one random variable from $ A_n \sim p(a_n \vert f(a))$ does not affect which element is chosen from any other distribution, rather only that the joint distribution $p(A_1, A_2, ..., A_n)$ is extremely difficult to explicitly describe.

 {% include youtube.html id='SzzIJD05aVI' %}